codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-I believe that you've found CSS is so easy to understand.
+I believe that you've found out: CSS is so easy to understand.
 There's no tricky stuff here.
 CSS is just that simple.
-Are you ready to learn more about CSS Selectors, Properties and Values?
+Are you ready to learn more about CSS Selectors, Properties, and Values?

 Our first CSS tutorial has finished.
 It's time for [Music](https://www.youtube.com/watch?v=isx1oNFDki4 "ext")!